CharlesTheGreat77/EvilPortalGenerator/README.md

    - Use ezgif.com to resize to 2000x2000.
 (Big logo)
 3. Use ezgif.com to resize the company logo 30x30 as well.
 (Small logo)

+# Key note
+sed is used to for string replacement, with that said special characters will need to be escaped with TWO backslashes
+- AT\\&T

 # Credits
 https://github.com/kleo/evilportals